forte-music/web/README.md

 [![Build Status][build-status-image]][build-status]

+# Development

+In order to run the entire stack, you will need to run the following commands.

+    $ docker run --rm -p 6379:6379 redis
+    $ # From the core repo.
+    $ ROCKET_HOST=0.0.0.0 cargo run
+    $ # From the web repo.
+    $ yarn start

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>